MAPS-research/GEMRec/README.md

 - [GEMRec-Roster](https://huggingface.co/datasets/MAPS-research/GEMRec-Roster): The metadata for the 200 model checkpoints fetched from [Civitai](https://civitai.com/).

 #### Space
-- [GEMRec-Gallery](https://huggingface.co/spaces/MAPS-research/GEMRec-Gallery): Our web app for browsing and comparing the generated images.
-(To be released soon)
+- [GEMRec-Gallery](https://huggingface.co/spaces/MAPS-research/GEMRec-Gallery): Our demo app for GEMRec, which helps users identify useful models from a large corpus.

 ## Files & Directories